openflighthpc/concertim-ansible-playbook/ansible/README.md

 This directory contains ansible playbooks to build an Alces Concertim machine.

+Following the instructions here will result in a single machine running all of the Concertim servies.
+Alternatively, you could [deploy Concertim as Docker containers from pre-built images](/concertim-ui/README.md).

 The instructions here will work for the current `main` branch, your milage may vary with other versions.
 You probably want to use the instructions for a tagged release e.g., `0.1.4`.